marcossantiago/kubernetes-workshop/03_productionize.md

 Let's demonstrate this concept using a simple container that will consume as much CPU as possible.
 ```
 $ kubectl run cpustress --image=busybox --requests=cpu=100m \
--- md5sum /dev/urandom
+--limits=cpu=200m -- md5sum /dev/urandom
 ```
-This will create a single Pod on your node that requests 1/10 of a CPU, but it has no limit on how much CPU it may actually consume on the node.
+This will create a single Pod on your node that requests 1/10 of a CPU, and has a limit of 2/10 of a CPU.

 ---